strontic/strontic.github.io/xcyclopedia/library/ctfmon.exe-BB38581A13B7265CF4E62741955E7457.md

 ## Possible Misuse

 *The following table contains possible examples of `ctfmon.exe` being misused.
-While `ctfmon.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ctfmon.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --